Outsiders17711/John-Galt-Line-Hybrid1/README.md

 <h1>John-Galt-Line-Hybrid1</h1>

-<p>This repository archive the SolidWorks part, assembly and rendering files for a conceptual hybrid robotic-quadcopter design I worked on.</p>
+<p>This repository archives the SolidWorks part, assembly and rendering files for a conceptual hybrid robotic-quadcopter design I worked on.</p>

 <p>The main design idea was a quadcopter with movable wings and tyres that could operate in air/ground modes.
 In air mode, the wings will extend and push the tyres to a horizontal position.
 In ground mode, the tyres will move to a vertical position, forcing the wings to retract.
 The drone was also equipped with a camera/sensor array and a gripper mechanism on separate multi-jointed robotics arms with multiple degrees of freedom.</p>